 Gift Cards: Everyone appreciates a gift card to their favorite store, movie theater, or restaurant.
 This is the perfect gift when you’re not sure what to give and you can decide on the denomination.

-Mani, Pedi, or Spa Treatment: Do you know someone who could really use this but would never buy it them self?
+Mani, Pedi, or Spa Treatment: Do you know someone who could really use this but would never buy it for them self?
 Give them a treatment and a few hours of relaxation in one gift.
-I know I would really appreciate it!

 Service: Offer to babysit, clean house, do yard work, or house sit for someone.
 Make a gift certificate to give them on Christmas offering your services.
-Make sure to follow up if they haven’t tried to use it.
+Make sure to follow up if they haven’t tried to use it in a couple months.

-Gym Membership: I think this would be a great gift, but make sure the person you offer it to won’t be offended.
+Gym Membership: I think this would be a great gift, but make sure the person you offer it to won’t be offended and would really appreciate it.
 I think it would be great to go to the gym everyday and not worry about the membership fees.

 iTunes or Google Play Gift Card: This is a perfect gift for your teens or teen nieces and nephews.
-It’s also a great gift for the fitness enthusiast in your life.
+I know plenty of adults who would like it too.

 Photo Book: This takes minimal amount of space but is filled with years of memories.
 I don’t know one person who wouldn’t want photos of their friends, family, and experiences all in one book.
 There are many options to choose from when selecting, so search the internet to find the best option for the recipient.